Every Monday Arvest Art Gallery master-class takes place.

 Mikhail Pak

-Artwork title: All in the past (private collection).
+Artwork title: Summer (private collection) .
 Artist: Mikhail PakArtwork title: Blues (private collection) .
 Artist: Mikhail Pak

-Artwork title: Mirror (private collection).
-Artist: Mikhail PakArtwork title: Fall is soon to arrive.
+Artwork title: Memories (private collection).
+Artist: Mikhail PakArtwork title: It was May.... (private collection).
 Artist: Mikhail Pak

-Artwork title: Dreams.
-Artist: Mikhail PakArtwork title: March.
+Artwork title: Sadness.
+Artist: Mikhail PakArtwork title: Flying clouds.
 Artist: Mikhail Pak

-Artwork title: Silence.
-Artist: Mikhail PakArtwork title: Summer.
+Artwork title: Dreams.
+Artist: Mikhail PakArtwork title: Quiet evening.
 Artist: Mikhail Pak

-Artwork title: Dreams.
-Artist: Mikhail PakArtwork title: Flying clouds.
+Artwork title: Remembering everything... (private collection) .
+Artist: Mikhail PakArtwork title: Summer day.
 Artist: Mikhail Pak